 Now we would like to talk about the Whitetail Hunter II from BARNETT.
 This maneuverable, lethally efficient crossbow comes with Realtree Extra Camo, a max draw capability that can go up to 150 lbs and kinetic energy capacity of 103 ft-lbs.

-As for firing capacity, the arrow speeds this crossbow can generate clocks in at 350 feet per second.
-Therefore, it’s often termed as the best crossbow for deer hunting as it requires great arrow speed.
+As for firing capacity, the arrow speeds this crossbow can generate clocks in at 350 FPS.
+Therefore, it’s often termed as the top crossbow for deer hunting as it requires great arrow speed.